tcmoorer/CSCI-215/Section 1 - Introduction/Content.md

 2. CSS to specify the layout of web pages
 3. JavaScript to program the behavior of web pages

-## 2. JavaScript Intro - What can JavaScript do?
+## 2. JS Introduction - What can JavaScript do?

 ### JavaScript Can Change HTML Content